ngimb64/Pimp-My-Alpine/README.md

 Environment variables required for proper execution:

-- AWS_ACCOUNT_ID:  The AWS account ID number
+- AWS_ACCOUNT_ID: &nbsp; The AWS account ID number
-- S3_BUCKET:  The AWS S3 bucket where the resulting AMI will be stored
+- S3_BUCKET: &nbsp; The AWS S3 bucket where the resulting AMI will be stored
-- X509_CERT_PATH:  The path to the x509 certificate used in bundling
+- X509_CERT_PATH: &nbsp; The path to the x509 certificate used in bundling
-- X509_KEY_PATH:  The path to the x509 key used in bundling
+- X509_KEY_PATH: &nbsp; The path to the x509 key used in bundling
-- AWS_ACCESS_KEY:  The AWS API access key
+- AWS_ACCESS_KEY: &nbsp; The AWS API access key
-- AWS_SECRET_KEY:  The AWS API secret key
+- AWS_SECRET_KEY: &nbsp; The AWS API secret key
-- AWS_REGION:  The AWS region where EC2 will be provisioned
+- AWS_REGION: &nbsp; The AWS region where EC2 will be provisioned
-- AWS_INSTANCE_TYPE:  The type of EC2 instance to be utilized
+- AWS_INSTANCE_TYPE: &nbsp; The type of EC2 instance to be utilized

 Environment variables to export for customization (optional):

-- AMI_NAME:  The name of the Amazon Machine Image to build
+- AMI_NAME: &nbsp; The name of the Amazon Machine Image to build
-- AWS_SUBNET_ID:
+- AWS_SUBNET_ID: &nbsp; The ID of the AWS subnet to use
-- AWS_SECURITY_GROUP_ID:
+- AWS_SECURITY_GROUP_ID: &nbsp; The ID of the AWS security group to use

+#### alpine-docker

+Environment variables to export for customization (optional):

+- DOCKER_BASE_IMAGE: &nbsp; The name of the base image used to build Docker container (alpine:latest default)

+#### alpine-iso and alpine-vagrant

+Environment variables to export for customization (optional):

+- ISO_URL: &nbsp; The URL to the ISO to be downloaded and used
+- ISO_CHECKSUM: &nbsp; The hash checksum of the ISO to be downloaded and used
+- DISK_SIZE: &nbsp; The size in MB of the disk to create for VM (10GB default)
 <br>